hurstcorey/MyPortfolioSite/README.md

 This is a portfolio website built with Next.js and Tailwind CSS.
 It showcases your skills, projects, and achievements in an elegant and responsive design.

+I used a tutorial created by [webdecoded](https://www.youtube.com/@webdecoded) to learn the basics of this site.
+If you use the tutorial please make sure you pay the kindness forward.
+[Buy webdecoded5 a coffee](buymeacoff.ee/webdecoded5)

 ## Installation

-1. Clone the repository: `git clone https://github.com/judygab/portfolio-website.git`
+1. Clone the repository: `git clone https://github.com/judygab/portfolio-website.git` or mine.
 2. Navigate to the project directory: `cd portfolio-website`
 3. Install the dependencies: `npm install`